On the Complexity of Language Membership for Probabilistic Words: Tractable Circuits with Complementation

-We will use an approach similar to the one we use for primitive words, but parameterized in a subtler way.
-Let $n \geq 1$ be a word size, let $d$ be a divisor of~$n$, and let $0 \leq j < n/d$.
-We define $L_{n,d,j}$ the finite language of the words $u = v^d$ of length~$n$ and order~$d$ where the left component of the unique decomposition of $v$ into two palindromes has length~$j$.
-In other words, recall that \cref{lem:wordcomb} implies that $v$ decomposes uniquely into two palindromes; we require that $v = xy$ and $|x| = j$.
+Using this lemma, our proof of \cref{mainofpal} deviates from~\cite{kemp1982number} (which uses generating functions).
+Namely, we follow an inclusion-exclusion-based reasoning which is similar to that of primitive words but more complicated (we partition words based on their order and on also the offset of their decomposition into two palindromes).
+We exclude the case of words of length 0 as it is trivial.
+Thus, let $n \geq 1$ be a word size, let $d$ be a divisor of~$n$, and let $0 \leq j < n/d$.
+We define $L_{n,d,j}$ to be the subset of $\pal^2$ consisting of the words $u = v^d$ of length~$n$ and order~$d$ where the left component of the unique decomposition of $v$ into two palindromes has length~$j$.
+In other words, recall that \cref{lem:wordcomb2} implies that $v$ decomposes uniquely into two palindromes \(x\) and \(y\); we require that $|x| = j$.
 We call $j$ the \emph{offset}.

 We will then prove the following, which implies \cref{mainofpal} via \cref{prp:circuittract2}: